ssbc/ssb-meta-feeds-spec/README.md

 ## Example of a meta feed

-An example of a main feed with 3 feeds: a main feed, a derived meta feed for feeds derived from other feeds and a Linked meta feed that contains other feeds this identity is linked to.
+An example of a meta feed with 3 feeds: a main feed, a derived meta feed for feeds derived from other feeds and a Linked meta feed that contains other feeds this identity is linked to.
 This could include other SSB ids or cabal hypercore feed ids or any other feeds.